 Stylize cartoon to comic-realism characters

-The main objective of this class is to understand and have a finished stylized character at the end of the course.
-Students will start out by gathering their favorite concepts then laying down foundation with fundamentals of the form.
-We will go from primary forms to secondary forms which really boils down what it takes to make a stylized character.
-Furthermore, we will go over features of the body and face to create that sense of appeal.
+The main objective of this class is to understand the process of creating a stylized character, and to have a finished stylized character at the end of the course.
+Students will start out by gathering their favorite concepts then laying down a foundation with fundamentals of the form.
+Students will go from primary forms to secondary forms which really boils down what it takes to make a stylized character.
+Furthermore, the course will go over features of the body and face to create that sense of appeal.
 What students will get out of this class is understanding how to get a stylized character from start to finish.